ghoomfrog/silili/other-forms-of-communication.md

 - *s* — bowl
 - *l* — drop

-If the group has a consonant, the vowel determines the shape of the lillie's mouth:
+If the group has a consonant, the vowel determines the shape of the lilie's mouth:

 - *a* — grin
 - *i* — smile
 - *u* — circle

-If the group doesn't have a consonant, the lillie should have no mouth.
+If the group doesn't have a consonant, the lilie should have no mouth.

-The way a group is expressed, determines the shape of the lillie's eyes:
+The way a group is expressed, determines the shape of the lilie's eyes:

 - normal — dot eyes
 - high tone (for emphasis or yes/no questions) — happy closed eyes

-If the group ends in *n*, the lillie should have a hook-shaped hair on its head (floating in the case of *s*).
+If the group ends in *n*, the lilie should have a hook-shaped hair on its head (floating in the case of *s*).

-If the group starts with a vowel, that vowel is represented with a (speech) bubble with eyes on the left of the lillie, with the vowel determining its mouth shape.
+If the group starts with a vowel, that vowel is represented with a (speech) bubble with eyes on the left of the lilie, with the vowel determining its mouth shape.

-If a lillie is part of a lilized word, it should have eyeglasses.
+If a lilie is part of a lilized word, it should have eyeglasses.

 > **Note** Bubbles are not required to have eyeglasses if they're part of a lilization.

-If the word that a lillie belongs to is supposed to come after an opening quote, or if it's the only word in a quote, the lillie's face should be closer to the right.
-And if the word is supposed to come before a closing quote, the lillie's face should be closer to the left.
+If the word that a lilie belongs to is supposed to come after an opening quote, or if it's the only word in a quote, the lilie's face should be closer to the right.
+And if the word is supposed to come before a closing quote, the lilie's face should be closer to the left.

-If the word that a lillie belongs to is supposed to come before a comma, the lillie should have a lowered arm to the right of the viewer.
+If the word that a lilie belongs to is supposed to come before a comma, the lilie should have a lowered arm to the right of the viewer.

-The first lillie in a sentence should have a raised arm to the left of the viewer, and the last one should have a raised arm to the right of the viewer.
+The first lilie in a sentence should have a raised arm to the left of the viewer, and the last one should have a raised arm to the right of the viewer.

-The last lillie in an interrogative or exclamative sentence should have wiggle lines next to its hand.
+The last lilie in an interrogative or exclamative sentence should have wiggle lines next to its hand.

 <!--
 **Example:**